 The Benefits of Steam Blocking

-Steam-Blocking With Steam Iron
+Steam Blocking With a Steam Iron

 The Benefits of Steam Blocking

-Steam-Blocking Through Wet Cloth
+Steam Blocking Through a Wet Cloth

-3. Continue this process until the pressing cloth is dry
+4. Continue until the cloth is dry.

 The Benefits of Steam Blocking